vishwesh5/PythonForMechanicalEngineering/README.md

-# PythonForMechanicalEngineering
+# Python For Mechanical Engineering
 Python programs for projects concerning Mechanical Engineering

-Programs added so far are:

-1. *Python program for 2R Robotic Arm Simulator*: Both single and parallel versions have been uploaded.
+## Programs overview

+### 2R Robotic Arm Simulator
+Two programs have been added for simulating 2R Robotic Arm using forward kinematics.
+The parallel version has been tested on Linux whereas the other one has been tested on Windows and Linux.
+Sample plot and animation have been added as well.

+### Drag Force Study
-2. *Study of effect of velocity and drag coefficient on drag force*
+Python code to study the effect of velocity and drag coefficients on drag force has been added.
+Sample result obtained using the code has been added as well.